fangq/mcx/README.txt

 and you should use "-a 0" or leave it out of the command line.
 If it was saved using the fwrite() in C, the order is row-major, and you can either use "-a 1".

+You may replace the binary volume file by a JSON-formatted shape file.
+Please refer to Section V for details.

 The time gate parameter is specified by three numbers: start time, end time and time step size (in seconds).
 In